rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 {{< image src="/img/posts/202309_knative_part_1/202309_knative_part_1_tap_packages.png" caption="Figure III: All available Tanzu Application Platform Packages" src-s="/img/posts/202309_knative_part_1/202309_knative_part_1_tap_packages.png" >}}

-That's quite A LOT of packages but keep calm, not all are necessarely needed for TAP.
+That's quite A LOT of packages but keep calm, not all are necessarily needed for TAP.
 Positively speaking, it is good to only have one repository to maintain, one source of truth for TAP.

 Furthermore, if it is TAP related, like Cloud Native Runtimes, make sure to only use packages provided by the TAP packages repository.